Illinois Pay Transparency. Single-State Compliance.

 "Thank you for the call, Priya.
 I'll be direct."

-She shares her screen.
-On it: her last three performance reviews, her offer letter, and the text of HB 3129.
+She shares her screen: her last three performance reviews, her offer letter, and the text of HB 3129.

 Lauren has invoked HB 3129.
 Illinois law requires you to provide the pay scale for her position.
 But your L5 band is 18 months old and doesn't reflect the premiums you paid during the talent crunch.
 Whatever number you share will either confirm her suspicion or create a new problem.